CaptainVTOL/vtolaviation_kemt/README.md

 Created by: Eaglepilot6
 A product of VTOL Aviation: https://sites.google.com/view/vtol-aviation/home (updated website coming soon)

 The inaugural airport to celebrate the formation of VTOL Aviation is KEMT El Monte Airport!
-Located in Los Angeles County, California, KEMT is a Class D airport operating just outside the LAX Class B. KEMT is overwhelmingly a General Aviation airport, with over 97,000 GA operations in & out of the airport each year.
+Located in Los Angeles County, California, KEMT is a Class D airport operating just outside the LAX Class B.
+KEMT is overwhelmingly a General Aviation airport, with over 97,000 GA operations in & out of the airport each year.
 El Monte is home to several flight schools, as well as the Aero Association of Caltech.

-This airport is free to use and always will be, no matter what additional edits I make.
-If you use this airport in a stream or other creative media, all I ask is to receive credit for the airport.
-Please do NOT upload elsewhere without my permission.
-In order to ensure that people get the best quality freeware, I'm handling releases in a very particular way to ensure that it's easiest for me to manage hotfixes.
-Once a period of time has past, I'll begin uploading to other sites.
+This airport is free to use and always will be, no matter what additional edits we make.
+If you use this airport in a stream or other creative media, all we ask is to receive credit for the airport.
+Please do NOT upload elsewhere without our permission.
+In order to ensure that people get the best quality freeware, we are handling releases in a very particular way to ensure that it's easiest for us to manage hotfixes.
+Once a period of time has past, we'll begin uploading to other sites.

-Current version: v1.0 Image previews here: TBD
+Current version: v1.0 Image previews here: https://imgur.com/a/D29E8UF

 INSTALLATION INSTRUCTIONS